DeveloPassion/knowii-voice-ai-docs/docs/tutorials/getting-started.md

 - Knowii Voice AI installed on your computer
 - A working microphone
-- Completed the initial setup wizard
+- Completed the first-time setup wizard

 If you haven't installed Knowii Voice AI yet, see the [Installation Guide](../user-guide/installation).